tahmmee/perfcluster-aws/README-scalability.md

 Because of the size of the templates they need to be uploaded to S3 before they can be run.
 This can be achieved using the aws.sh script, which uploads to a bucket called cb-scalability.
 (To avoid conflicts the script can be modified to use an alternate bucket.)

+### Creating the bucket
+Login to AWS.
+Go to S3 and select create bucket.
+Select US standard as the Region.
+Use the unique bucket name you specified in the configuration.py file.
+The same bucket name is also used in the export below.

 ```
 $ export BUCKET_NAME=cb_scalability
 ```
+### Uploading the files
+You now can upload the json files to your S3 bucket using the following scripts.

 ```
 $ ./aws.sh scalability_top.json $BUCKET_NAME $AWS_ACCESS_KEY_ID $AWS_SECRET_ACCESS_KEY